anc5c07/anc5c07-site/_posts/2022-10-02-modelcities.md

 - **The Engine Company 26 building** (1340 Rhode Island Ave NE) is **planned for retirement**; it's no longer the appropriate size or located far east enough to accomodate current population size/distribution
 - **There are multiple options for replacing the firehouse**; including placing [a new one in Fort Lincoln](https://dgs.dc.gov/sites/default/files/dc/sites/dgs/event_content/attachments/ATTACHMENT%20A2%20-TECHNICAL%20REQUIREMENTS%20AND%20SUBMITTAL.pdf), or colocating one with Model Cities
 - **The [notional Model Cities/FEMS plan](/issues/modelcities/#langdonwoodridge-e26-plans)** would pave over a considerable amount of forested area in our neighborhood and create a lot of emergency vehicle traffic on our streets, presumably making traffic safety mitigations more difficult
-- **Site selection remains in progress** with a few heavily forested DC-owned parcels under consideration.
+- **Site selection remains in progress** with a two heavily forested DC-owned parcels under consideration and FY24 funding being critical to the trajectory of the project
+- **[You can write a letter](#community-action)** to the relevant Council Committee and Councilmember Parker to advocate that funding go towards sites that don't result in loss of tree canopy or otherwise jeopardize safety in the community.

 ## background
 ### Model Cities